junssei/ordering_sys/README.md

-It is my personal and school project.
-It is an online grocery store and ordering system developed using PHP.
+It is both a personal and academic endeavour.
+It is a PHP-based online goods store and ordering system.